Make the most of the resources available to you.

 - record your voice to compare with a 'native' speaker, without leaving a record for someone else to hear;

 - practise translation skills with glossaries, hints and a model translation to compare with - all on the same screen.

 Selected software is available on the OLCLAE PCs.
 Some software is also available from any PC in the University.
 Multimedia CD-ROMs can be borrowed from the OLCLAE library.

 Whether you are using audio CDs, DVDs or internet-based audio-visual material, some of the following worksheets will help you to make your listening/viewing an effective learning experience.

-A wide range of feature films, documentaries etc are available from the OLCLAE Library.
+A wide range of feature films, documentaries etc are available from the OLCLAE Library, and external drives for playback are available for loan from reception.
 Most titles can be borrowed to view at home.

 You can listen to audio CDs on the PCs in the OLCLAE using headphones, which are supplied with all OLCLAE PCs.

 We also provide a copying and off-air recording service.